|

 article is a first-person look at my struggles with epilepsy

-— and the groundbreaking medical research that helped me get
+and the innovative medical research that helped me get

 well.